-Google Pixel smartphones also support Key Attestation, which empowers a server to gain assurance about the properties of keys.
+The Pixel 3/3XL also supports Key Attestation, which empowers a server to gain assurance about the properties of keys.
 Devices that support Google Play are provisioned at the factory with an attestation key generated by Google.
-The secure hardware on such devices can sign statements with the provisioned key, which attests to properties of keys protected by the secure hardware (for example, the key was generated and cannot leave the secure hardware).
+The secure hardware on such devices can sign statements with the provisioned key, which attests to properties of keys protected by the secure hardware, such as the fact that the key was generated and can't leave the secure hardware.
 Attestation fields include purpose, padding, activate DateTime, and authTimeout.
 Additionally, key attestation better enables the location of important properties about the device, such as the OS version, patch level, and whether it passed Verified Boot.

-More information about verifying hardware-backed keys with Key Attestation is located here.
+Find out more information about verifying hardware-backed keys with Key Attestation.